michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/dataframe2_pred_performance.png)

-Based on the prediction results, we built and backtested three long-short trading strategies and attached the hypothetical performance of the strategies here.
+For each prediction model, we built and backtested with a long-short trading strategy.
+Below is the hypothetical performance of the strategies.

 ![alt text](plots/figure1_strategy_performance.png)